molevol-ub/bitacora/README.md

 When BITACORA detects any error related to input data, it stops and prints the description of the error.
 Please check the error and your data.

 If you are getting errors related to parsing the GFF file, take into account that BITACORA expects proteins ID to be as ID in mRNA rows from GFF3.
-In case of protein ID and mRNA ID causing error as they are not the named equally, first, you can use the script located in Scripts/Tools/get_proteins_notfound_ingff.pl to check which proteins are not found in the GFF3 file, as detailed in the Error message.
+In case of protein ID and mRNA ID causing error as they are not named equally, first, you can use the script located in Scripts/Tools/get_proteins_notfound_ingff.pl to check which proteins are not found in the GFF3 file, as detailed in the Error message.
 You could use only those proteins found in the GFF3 in BITACORA.
 If all proteins are named differently in the GFF3, you can obtain a protein file from the GFF3 using the script Scripts/gff2fasta_v3.pl and use that protein file as input to BITACORA.
 You could also modify the perl module Readgff.pm to allow BITACORA to read your data.
 Otherwise, modify the GFF, preferably, as GFF3 format.